-I've been getting ahead of myself.
+So, yes, I should probably start the book now but, as I have already introduced some of the basic discoveries in this book.
+Indeed, I've been getting ahead of myself.
 We should go step by step.
 Let me first acknowledge where I came from.
 Before I do so, however, I should make a final remark.
 All we want to do here in this book is to provide a geometric - or physical, I should say - understanding of the QED sector of the Standard Model.
 We're not getting into the nucleus itself, that is.
 In other words, we won't be discussing quarks and gluons-or quantum chromodynamics (QCD) as it's known.
 Why not?
 It's not (only) because QED is a big enough piece in its own.
 The more substantial reason is that I feel the innate nature of man to generalize did not contribute to greater clarity-in my not so humble opinion, that is.
 I think it makes perfect sense to think that each sector of the Standard Model requires its own mathematical approach.

 Let me briefly summarize this idea in totally non-scientific language.
 We may say that mass comes in one 'color' only: it is just some scalar number.
 Hence, Einstein's geometric approach to gravity makes total sense.
-In contrast, the electromagnetic force is based on the idea of an electric charge, which can come in two 'colors' (+ or -), so to speak.
+In contrast, the electromagnetic force is based on the idea of an electric charge, which comes in two 'colors', so to speak: black or white, or + or -, that is.
 Maxwell's equation seemed to cover it all until it was discovered the nature of Nature - sorry for the wordplay - might be discrete and probabilistic.
 However, that's fine.
 We should be able to modify the classical theory to take that into account.
-There is no need to invent an entirely new mathematical framework (I am talking quantum field and gauge theories here).
+There is